Wednesday, March 26, 2025

 It's the last thing I do before going to bed and the first thing I check on when my feet hit the floor.
 My projects.
 My Christmas.
-It came out of a need to save money, so I've been treasure hunting.
-I decided to make all my Christmas gifts this so I've been collecting things that have a past.
+It came out of a need to save money, so I'd been treasure hunting since September.
+I decided to make all my Christmas gifts this year, so I've been collecting things that have a past.
 I am going to make them new and they will become the next chapter of stories for my family.

 Today, as I began to sand through wood trying to erase scars and scratches I suddenly picture the hands and feet of Jesus.
 His scars changed everything, so I stop sanding.
 The nicks and notches in the old wood have suddenly become beautiful.